chainstack/docs/docs/tutorials/avalanche/aave-flash-loans-with-brownie.md

 ## Overview

-To get from zero to an executed Aave flash loan the Avalanche Fuji C-Chain testnet, do the following:
+To get from zero to an executed Aave flash loan on the Avalanche Fuji C-Chain testnet, do the following:

 1. With Chainstack, create a [public chain project](/glossary/public-chain-project).
 1. With Chainstack, join the Avalanche Fuji testnet.